 Students who plan to take the IBDP should begin their preparation early.
 Encourage your child to develop and practise good study habits and to understand the importance of time management skills which are required when studying this rigorous curriculum.
 Also encourage your child to research in greater detail the assessment components and the nature of each of the IB subjects that he/she intends to study.
-This will help students to develop a better picture of the performance expectations of the programme and why good time management skills are important.
+This will help students to develop a better picture of the performance expectations of the programme.